Norman Thomas: Later years

 In 1966, the conservative journalist and writer William F. Buckley, Jr chose Thomas to be the third guest on Buckley's new television interview show, Firing Line.
 In 1968, Thomas signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.

 Also in 1966, Thomas traveled to the Dominican Republic along with future Congressman Allard K. Lowenstein to observe that country's general election.
-The two were leaders of the "Committee on free elections in the Dominican Republic", an organization based in the United States that monitored the election.
+The two were leaders of the "Committee on free elections in the Dominican Republic", an organization based in the U.S. that monitored the election, in which Juan Bosch of the Dominican Revolutionary Party, affiliated with the Socialist International, was beaten closely but decisively by the conservative ex-president Joaquín Balaguer.
+Balaguer continued to govern the country on and off for the next 30 years.
 In the autumn of that year, Thomas received the second Eugene V. Debs Award for his work in promoting world peace.

 Personal life

 In 1910, Thomas married Frances Violet Stewart (1881–1947), the granddaughter of John Aikman Stewart, financial adviser to Presidents Lincoln and Cleveland, and a trustee of Princeton for many years.
 Together, they had three daughters and two sons: